instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 ## Final Thoughts

-Affordable student accommodation in Pune does exist—if you:
+Affordable student accommodation in Pune does exist if you:

 -   Choose the right locality